NVIDIA/pyxis/README.md

                               an enroot URI, or a path to a squashfs file on the remote host filesystem.

+      --container-image-save=PATH
+                              [pyxis] absolute path to the file or directory where squashfs files will be stored.
+If the file or directory already exists, then it'll be reused.
+                              If the path to the file or directory does not exist, then it'll be created.
+Path to directory ends with / (/path/to/directory/ and
+                              /path/to/file).
+If this option is fullfilled,
+                              squashfs files will not be removed and will be reused in the next runs.

+      --container-image-shared
+                              [pyxis] pull images only from one of the workers.
+                              Only available when --container-image-save is
+                              specified either in pyxis config or in the args Should be used if shared filesystem for workers is used and there's no need to have concurrent pulling of the same image.
+Helpful to avoid throttling in registries.

+      --no-container-image-shared
+                              [pyxis] pull images only from all of the workers.

       --container-mounts=SRC:DST[:FLAGS][,SRC:DST...]
                               [pyxis] bind mount[s] inside the container.
 Mount flags are separated with "+", e.g. "ro+rprivate"